A few ideas

 No Shame, Only Signals

 Hunger at 10pm is a signal, not a character flaw.
-Fatigue after lunch is information about macronutrient timing.
-Reframe the language, and the experience shifts.
+Fatigue after lunch tells you something worth noticing.
+How you describe these things changes how you experience them.

 07